 5 from 18 votes

 Dreaming of a day when you can sit back with a slice of vegan carrot cake with dairy-free cream cheese frosting and a glass of fresh non-dairy milk?
-Then you've got to try this deliciously satisfying plant-based carrot cake recipe!
+Then you've got to try this tastiest vegan carrot cake recipe ever recipe!
 From author Sara Kidd, this straightforward and wonderfully flavored vegan dessert is one you truly shouldn't sleep on.

 Preheat the oven to 200ºC (400ºF) conventional.
 Grease a baking tray with a little oil.

 Place the carrots onto the prepared tray, transfer to the oven and roast for 30-40 minutes, until soft.
 Set aside to cool.

 Reduce the oven to 160ºC (320ºF).
 Grease and like a 23 cm (9 in) cake tin with baking paper, then grease again and dust with flour, tipping out the excess.

 Transfer the roasted carrot to a food processor and pulse until the carrot is broken up into small pieces but not completely puréed.
 Set aside.